mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/attach-eks-cluster/index.md

 Now that you have kubeconfig, go to the Kommander UI and follow these steps below:

+1. Select a workspace from the **Workspace Selector** in the top navigation bar.

-1. Select **Clusters** from the left sidebar navigation, and then select the **Add Cluster** button in your Kommander window.
+1. On the Dashboard page, select the **Add Cluster** option in the **Actions** dropdown menu at the top right.

-1. Select the **Attach Cluster** button.
+1. Select **Attach Cluster**.

-1. Select the **No additional networking restrictions** card to display the **Cluster Configuration** dialog box.
-This dialog box accepts a kubeconfig file that you can paste, or upload, into the field.
+1. Select the **No additional networking restrictions** card.

-1. Paste the contents of your clipboard (or upload the file you created) into the Kubeconfig File text box.
+1. The **Cluster Configuration** section of the form accepts a kubeconfig file that you can paste, or upload, into the field.
+Paste the contents of your clipboard (or upload the file you created) into the kubeconfig field.

-1. Assign a name and add any desired labels for the cluster.
+1. The **Cluster Name** field will automatically populate with the name of the cluster in the kubeconfig.
+You can edit this field with the name you want for your cluster.

-1. Confirm you are assigning the cluster to your desired workspace.
+1. Add labels to classify your cluster as needed.

-1. Select the **Submit** button.
+1. Select **Submit** to attach your cluster.

 <p class="message--note"><strong>NOTE: </strong>If a cluster has limited resources to deploy all the federated platform services, it will fail to stay attached in the Kommander UI.
 If this happens, ensure your system has sufficient resources for all pods.</p>